 Because different nations have different definitions for the term “city,” it may be difficult to establish a standard measurement for the largest cities by area.
 In addition, because cities continue to expand by acquiring more land, the size of a city may not always be the same.

 That said, it is essential to keep in mind that the largest cities in the world right now could always change as they have over the years.
-Let us take a look at 10 of the largest cities in the world.
+Let us take a look at 10 of the largest cities in the world by land area.

 10. Shannan – 30,772 square miles